Historical Films Historians Can't Stand To Watch

 Argo

-Argo is a great movie.
-Based on the real-life rescue of American diplomatic workers hidden by their Canadian peers for months after the Iranian revolution in 1979, it's easy to see why it won the Oscar for Best Film in 2013.
+"Argo" is based on the real-life rescue of American diplomatic workers hidden by their Canadian peers for months after the Iranian revolution in 1979, and it's easy to see why it won the Oscar for Best Film in 2013.
 The story of a fake sci-fi film production funded by the CIA as cover for a tense rescue operation is entertaining as heck.
+It's too bad that almost nothing shown in the film actually happened.

 Advertisement

-Sure, the whole fake film operation that allowed the Americans to assume the identities of a Canadian film crew in order to escape Tehran is 100-percent true.
-But as Indiewire reports, almost all of the details in the film are wrong.
+Sure, the whole fake-film operation that allowed the Americans to assume the identities of a Canadian film crew in order to escape Tehran is 100 percent true.
+But almost all of the details in the film are wrong.
 Scenes like the one in which the Americans are forced to somehow pretend they know what they're doing in a public market while suspicious Iranians watch them closely, or when the Iranian Revolutionary Guard chases their plane as it races for takeoff, simply never happened.
-And as Slate notes, the character of Lester Siegel (memorably portrayed by Alan Arkin) is entirely fictional, erasing several real heroes who actually existed and risked their lives to perform the rescue.
+And the character of Lester Siegel (memorably portrayed by Alan Arkin) is entirely fictional, erasing several real heroes who actually existed and risked their lives to perform the rescue.

 Advertisement

-And 10,000 BC may be Emmerich's greatest achievement in terms of historical inaccuracy.
-As IO9 notes, the film's list of lavish historical errors include depicting people building the pyramids in Egypt using woolly mammoths when woolly mammoths would have been extinct for thousands of years, depicting civilizations using steel (the earliest examples of which date to about 1800 BC), and enormous, thriving cities thousands of years before the invention of agriculture ... or, you know, the invention of cities.
-And as Slate notes, most of the trappings of civilization the film shows — monuments, language, and farming — wouldn't show up for thousands of years.
+The film's list of lavish historical errors include depicting people building the pyramids in Egypt, the use of steel (the earliest examples of which date to about 1800 B.C.), and enormous, thriving cities.
+Most of the trappings of civilization the film shows — monuments, writing, and farming — were either just getting off the ground or wouldn't show up for thousands of years.

 Advertisement